KevinKra/Notes/certifications/aws/solutions_architect/anotha_one.md

 - You can create a VPC peering connection between your own VPCs, with a VPC in another AWS account, or with a VPC in a different AWS Region.
 - A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them privately.

+### Egress-only Internet Gateway

+- EO Internet Gateway is a horizontally scaled, redundant, and highly available VPC component that allows outbound communication over IPv6 from instances in your VPC to the Internet and prevents the internet from initiating an IPv6 connection to your instance.
+- **Egress-Only Internet Gateway is for use with _IPv6 traffic only_.**
+- To enable outbound-only Internet communications **over IPv4** use a NAT gateway.

 ### NAT Gateways

 - NAT devices allow resources in private subnets to communicate over the internet while restricting unsolicited inbound traffic.